By Lease Type (9)

 Required Disclosures Forms

-- Landlord/Owner Identification and Contact Information – The full mailing address for the landlord/owner must be included in order for tenants to send notices.[1]
+- Landlord/Owner Identification and Contact Information – The complete mailing address for the landlord/owner must be included for tenants to send notices.[1]

 - Lead-Based Paint Disclosure Form – This form must be given to tenants if the rental unit was built before 1978.[2]